Follow one of the world's most well renowned highways; the Silk Road.

 Samarkand itself is the second largest city in Uzbekistan.
 It dates back 2,500 years, making it as old as Babylon or Rome.
 Here we have a couple of days to explore the splendid architecture such as the 15th century Bibi-Khanum Mosque which when it was built was considered to have the largest dome in the Muslim world.
 Today it stands next a noisy and colourful Oriental market.
 No trip here is complete without a wander around the three edifices of the Registan, once Medieval Samarkand’s commercial plaza and today quite possibly the most awesome sight in Central Asia.

 Kyrgyzstan’s leafy, relaxed capital is a largely Soviet-built city, softened somewhat by its many boulevards and tree lined streets.
-We take a few days here in a comfortable, friendly hostel to recharge our batteries.
+We have a couple of days here in a comfortable, friendly hostel to recharge our batteries.
 We can enjoy the cafés and restaurants dotted around the city, there is no shortage of bars and nightclubs, and for those so inclined there are also a few cinemas and shopping districts.

 Bishkek is also home to a number of museums, including the Kyrgyz State Historical Museum and Zoological Museum, which have exhibits that explain more about Kyrgyzstan political and natural history, and there are a number of parks and other public areas worth visiting to watch local life pass you by, the main one being Ala-Too Square, which once was dominated by a large statue of Lenin (this has now been moved to a smaller square in the city).